-In the afternoon we visit the Tenryu-ji Temple, the most important of the city’s five zen temples.
-The buildings themselves were lost in fires and wars over centuries, whereas the gardens survived and have remained in pristine condition in their original form.
-Later, learn the art of calligraphy with a local lesson with an art master.
+In the afternoon, we visit the Tenryu-ji Temple, the most important of the city’s five zen temples.
+The buildings themselves were damaged in fires and wars over centuries, whereas the gardens survived and have remained in pristine condition in their original form.
 The rest of the afternoon is at leisure to continue exploring Kyoto, there is also an optional karaoke night.

-Today is free to explore the temples of the Philosopher’s path, or check out the famous Manga Museum.
-Perhaps independently catch the train to Fushimi Inari Taisha, famous for the thousands of red torii gates dedicated to the Shinto god of rice, and the many fox statues across the grounds which are believed to be Inari’s messengers.
-Pay respects to the deity by making a small offering before exploring the torii gate hiking trails through the wooded forest of Mount Inari.
+Today offers free time to relax or independently explore.
+We recommend visiting the temples of the Philosopher’s path, or check out the famous Manga Museum.
+Perhaps catch the train to Fushimi Inari Taisha, famous for the thousands of red torii gates dedicated to the Shinto god of rice.
+Pay your respects to the deity by making a small offering before following the hiking trails to the torii gate in the wooded forest of Mount Inari.

 Kyoto – Hiroshima.
 Our final morning in Kyoto is spent seeing one of the city’s most iconic buildings, the Golden Pavillion at Kinkaku-ji Temple, whose top two floors are covered in gold leaf.
 Take time to walk around the lake and marvel at the shimmering golden reflection of the pavilion in the waters and unwind in this calm atmosphere before taking a journey of tranquility with meditation session led by a Buddhist monk in a city temple.